msavdert/patroni-the-hard-way/docs/redhat/07-bootstrapping-patroni.md

 for host in db1 db2 db3; do
-  echo "Checking Patroni status on $host" ssh root@${host} "systemctl status patroni --no-pager | grep Active" echo "Checking PostgreSQL status on $host" ssh root@${host} "systemctl status postgresql-17 --no-pager | grep Active" done
+  echo "Checking Patroni status on $host" ssh root@${host} "systemctl status patroni --no-pager | grep Active" done
 ```

-You should see `active (running)` for both Patroni and PostgreSQL services on each node.
+You should see `active (running)` for the Patroni service on each node.

 ## 3. Verify Cluster State